Investigating the Role of Attribute Context in Vision-Language Models for Object Recognition and Detection: Evaluation

-\textbf{Training details} For direct comparison to state-of-the-art (full-scale), we use 8 Quadro RTX 5000 GPUs and the same settings as OVR-CNN \cite{zareian2021open}.
-For all other results (experimental scale), we pretrain using 4 NVIDIA GeForce GTX 1080 Ti GPUs with memory 11 GB.
-Pretraining requires 80k iterations, a batch size of 16, and a learning rate of 0.01 that scales down by a factor of 10 after 40k and 70k steps.
-For COCO finetuning, we use 4 GPUs, while for MiniCOCO finetuning, we use 2 GPUs.
-Finetuning for COCO requires 75k, batch size of 8, and learning rate of 0.005 that scales down after 30k and 60k steps (80k, 4, 0.005, 12k, 24k respestively for MiniCOCO).
-Unless specified, other settings follow OVR-CNN.
+\textbf{Training} Full-scale comparison to \cite{zareian2021open} uses 8 Quadro RTX 5000 GPUs and settings from \cite{zareian2021open}.
+For other OVR-CNN results, we pretrain using 4 NVIDIA GeForce GTX 1080 Ti with memory 11 GB.
+Pretraining uses 80k iter., batch size (BS) 16, and learning rate (LR) 0.01 that scales down 10x after 40k/70k steps.
+For COCO finetuning, we use 4 GPUs, 75k iter., BS 8, and LR 0.005 that scales down after 30k/60k steps.
+CLIP finetuning is performed using OpenCLIP \cite{ilharco_gabriel_2021_5143773}, for 5 epochs using BS 64 and LR 1e-6 on 1 Quadro RTX 5000.
+CLIP's image encoder is ViT-B/32.